Efficient nonlinear flame response modeling for propulsion thermoacoustic analysis using limited numerical data: Introduction

-where $q$ and $u$ designate the flame heat release rate and flow velocity at a reference position, respectively. $\bar{()}$ and $()^\prime$ represent the time averaged value and perturbation. $f$ and $\left|u^{\prime}\right|$ indicate the frequency and oncoming flow velocity amplitude.
+where $q$ and $u$ denote the heat release rate and flow velocity at the reference location, respectively.
+The overbar and prime denote time-averaged and fluctuating quantities, while $f$ and $\left|u^{\prime}\right|$ represent the forcing frequency and perturbation amplitude.

-Deep learning methodologies \cite{lecun2015deep} have extended their reach into the nonlinear domain, enabling the exploration of flame nonlinear response patterns with limited numerical simulation data.
-Deep learning has demonstrated remarkable achievements in computer vision and natural language processing domains, including tasks such as image classification, semantic segmentation, object detection, machine translation, text summarization, speech recognition, and so on \cite{minaee2021image, arani2022comprehensive, qiu2020pre, khurana2023natural}.
-This success can be attributed to the powerful nonlinear fitting capabilities inherent in neural networks.